DevenSmith/Python/Tiny RPG/README.md

 ## Current status

 TinyRPG is an educational work in progress.
-It currently demonstrates Python modules and models, JSON and file storage, a tested FastAPI API, React components and state, form handling, API requests, and loading/error UI.
+It currently demonstrates Python modules and models, JSON and file storage, a tested FastAPI API, React components and custom hooks, form validation, accessible error messages, API requests, loading/error UI, and automated frontend interaction tests.